elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230720.md

 - Need to break into groups and start tackling concrete issues
 - Ensure we document these sub-group activities very well
-- Features have been classified
-  - Support for safety
-  - The rest
-  - Methods of including mixed-criticality is different between aerospace and automotive

 ## Method of identifying features